 Do Your Research

 Think carefully about what you want out of your traveling experience, and which type might best suit your personality.
 If you opt to go it alone, do a LOT more research to try and preempt some of the inevitable problems.
 If you’re leaning toward the group experience, be sure to look for an operator with a travel philosophy that matches your own.
-Without a doubt you should pick up the phone and have a conversation with them…if you can’t talk to the actual people you’ll be traveling with, try looking for a smaller, more personal operator.
+Without a doubt you should pick up the phone and have a conversation with them…if you can’t talk to the actual people who have been there personally to set up your trip, or maybe someone who might be even be on your trip, try looking for a smaller, more personal operator.

 Take your time planning your trip, or choosing an operator, and you’ll have a much better chance of a wonderful travel experience!